Article written by

 Drying time will take between three and seven days, depending on whether you are dry trimming or wet trimming the harvested plant material.

 How to Know When It’s Done

-You’ll know your cannabis is dry and ready to cure when you take a stem, bend it and hear a clean snap.
+You’ll know your cannabis is dry and ready to cure when you take a stem, bend it, and hear a clean snap.
 Cannabis that doesn’t easily snap needs a little more time in the drying room.

 How to Cure Cannabis

 Once your plant is dried correctly, you can start the curing process by storing the buds in airtight mason jars that are two-thirds full.
-We recommend you open up these jars to “burp” them once a day, improving the bud’s smell and flavor.
+We recommend you open these closed containers to “burp” them once daily, improving the bud’s smell and flavor.

 The difference between cured and uncured bud is night and day.
 Longer cures can improve the taste immensely, and sometimes even bud that looks scraggly and with no bag appeal can become a one-hit-wonder after a couple of months’ good curing.

 - Individual hygrometers for each jar

 Most cannabis strains will cure within four weeks, but some cultivators prefer to wait as long as six months for a final product with maximum potency.
 A good baseline is between two and four weeks, but you may cure your buds for longer to get the best results.